I’m on Mars! I’m on the moon! I’m in FernGully! I’m in Game of Thrones! One of those is true. But first, I’ll tell you where I am.

 Wear shoes that you don’t mind getting dirty.
 It was fairly muddy when we went.

 Grjótagjá (Game of Thrones Filming Location)

 This was the most anticipated stop of my entire Iceland trip.
 Which is why I had to wear my Game of Thrones sweatshirt.
 This volcanic cave lake is where Jon Snow and Ygritte had a very intimate moment Beyond the Wall.

 I had never been to a Game of Thrones filming location but I’m obsessed with the show.
 I still get excited looking back on this memory and knowing that I got to step foot somewhere that seemed so out of reach.
 Even if you haven’t seen the show, it’s magical.

-After you’ve gone inside, climb on top where the ceiling of the cave splits down the middle.
+Once you’re outside of the cave again, climb on top where the ceiling of the cave splits down the middle.
 Then pose for a picture, of course.

 Right behind Grjótagjá is the Hverfjall Crater.
-Walk around and explore the view of this gigantic volcanic crater, and then take a short drive to it’s base.
+Walk around and explore the view of this gigantic volcanic crater, and then take a short drive to its base.
 You can also hike to the top and walk around the perimeter, but we skipped this portion due to time constraints.

 If you’ve noticed by now, there aren’t any people (besides us) in these photos.
 October is off-season, so it felt like we had this alien planet to ourselves.
 I highly recommend vacationing during the off-season for this reason.

 The Dark Fortress Nature Reserve, also called the Dimmuborgir Lava Formations, features mystical trails and walkways where the vegetation is thriving and green atop the hardened lava.

 Spend 15 minutes in here or a few hours, depending on the time you have.
 We spent about 30-45 minutes.
 It’s easy to get lost, so keep an eye on the turns you’re taking.